 Roasting is not a very typical process but requires some understanding about the various grades.
 These are classified according to the degree of heat and the time spend in roasting.
 The preferred method of brewing and the kind of strength you like decides your Roasting type.

 Coffee Roast Levels

 Green Beans: These beans have a shelf life of almost two years from the date of packing.
 These are acidic in nature and lack taste.

-Drying Phase (165 °C): The first phase is the drying phase where moisture content is evaporated.
+Drying Phase (165 °C): The first phase is the drying phase where moisture content is evaporates.
 Beans emit a grassy smell and turn into lighter yellowish color.

 Cinnamon Roast (196 °C): This is the first roast level which is adequate for drinking.
-It is identified by hearing the immediate first crack.
+We identify it by hearing the immediate first crack.
 Beans turn into a light brown color, grain like character and are acidic in nature

 New England Roast (205 °C): Moderate Brown Color and complex acidity levels indicating specialty roasting level by few commercial roasters.